 Sylvia on the Facebook page ‘Wholesome Living‘ shared a very interesting post showing a natural SPF sunscreen experiment.
 She (and her husband whose back was used) divided his back into separate squares with masking tape (ouch!) and applied different oils on each exposed part.

 The oils Sylvia used are not essential oils but thicker, more viscous, spreadable plant oils.
 They are not essential oils that have no SPF, but they are carrier oils that have SPF.

-(Before anything else, I still absolutely recommend avoiding the sun between 11AM and 3PM, or even a wider portion of the day if you are fair-skinned.
+(Before anything else, I still absolutely recommend avoiding the sun or wear protective clothing between 11AM and 3PM, or even a wider portion of the day if you are fair-skinned.
 Nothing ‘under the sun’ is perfect (except maybe masking tape!).

 Now you can see their results: